All You Need to Know About Refinancing Your Mortgage

-Well, there are several reasons to refinance your existing mortgage.
+There are several reasons to refinance your existing mortgage.

 Homeowners with a variable rate mortgage are expected to pay three months interest as a penalty.
 On the other hand, if you hold a fixed rate mortgage, you are required to pay a penalty of more than three months interest.
-In some cases, you might be required to pay IRD or interest rate differential penalty.
+In some cases, you might be required to pay interest rate differential (IRD) penalty.

-Another popular reason to refinance your mortgage is to gain access to equity in your home.
-When you decide to refinance your home, you can gain access to up to 80% of the value of your home minus the outstanding mortgages.
-This chunk of money can be used for investment, home renovation or even to finance your child’s education.
+Another great reason to refinance your mortgage is to gain access to the equity of your home.
+When you decide to refinance your home, you can gain access to up to 80% of its value, minus the outstanding mortgages.
+This chunk of money can be used for investments, home renovation or even to finance your child’s education.

 If you have enough equity in your home, you can use the amount to get rid of high-interest debt.
 For example, you can use refinancing to pay out outstanding debts such as a car loan, credit card bill or even a different line of credit.
 There are a variety of refinancing options that allow you to consolidate all of your outstanding debt.